Broken Toilet Flange Repair: Solutions, Cost & DIY Guide

 Offset Flanges

 Offset flanges shift the toilet position by approximately 2 inches, useful when you need to avoid obstacles like walls, cabinets, or existing plumbing.
-These are available in various materials including PVC, ABS, cast iron, and stainless steel.
+These are available in various materials including PVC, ABS, cast iron, and brass.

 Material Comparison